-The Laffer Curve is a theoretical explanation of the relationship between the tax rates set by the government and the tax revenue collected by the same at that tax rate.
-It was introduced by American supply-side economist Arthur Laffer.
+The Laffer Curve is a theoretical explanation of the relationship between the tax rates set by the government and the tax revenue collected at that tax rate.
+It was introduced by American supply-side economist, Arthur Laffer.
 The concept was not invented by Laffer; there were other antecedents from the 14th-century writings of Ibn Khaldun.

 The Laffer Curve says that there is no tax revenue collection at the two extreme tax rates of 0% and 100%.
-However, there is one such optimal tax rate between both these extremes that maximize tax revenue collection.
-It is based on one of its main assumptions that if taxation on a certain activity like production is increased beyond a certain point, less of it is produced.
-Beyond the optimal tax rate, workers start to believe that their extra efforts are resulting in lower additional income and hence, they work less, income falls, and tax collection decreases.
+However, there is one optimal tax rate between both these extremes that maximizes tax revenue collection.
+One of the theory’s main assumptions is that if taxation on a certain activity, such as production, is increased beyond a certain point, less of it is produced.
+Beyond the optimal tax rate, workers start to believe that their extra efforts are resulting in lower additional income.
+Thus, they work less, income falls, and tax collection decreases.

 Workings of the Laffer Curve

 We plot the tax rate on the horizontal axis and the government revenue from taxation on the vertical axis.
 The curve assumes a parabolic shape.
 It suggests that at the initial point, the origin when the tax rate is 0%, there is no revenue for the government.
 As the government increases the tax rate, the revenue also increases until T*.
-Beyond the point T*, if the tax rate is increased, revenue starts to fall.
+Beyond point T*, if the tax rate is increased, revenue starts to fall.
 In short, attempts to tax above a certain level are counterproductive and actually result in less total tax revenue.

 Significance of the Laffer Curve

 A higher tax rate increases the burden on taxpayers.
 In the short term, it may increase revenues by a small amount but carries a larger effect in the long term.
 It reduces the disposable income of taxpayers, which in turn, reduces their consumption expenditure.
-Aggregate demand in the economy falls and due to an increase in unsold stocks, producers create less.
-This leads to unemployment and producers feel that there is no incentive to produce more and earn more income, as most of it is taken away in taxes.
+Aggregate demand in the economy falls and producers create less.
+This leads to higher unemployment.
 The tax base for the government falls and so does its tax revenue.